Constant Terms of Coleman Power Series And Euler Systems in Function Field: Finite-singular comparison equalities

 \section{Finite-singular comparison equalities}

-In this section, we construct Kolyvagin's derivative class starting from our Euler system and formulate the ``Finite-singular comparison relations'' (Theorem \ref{fsc} and \ref{cheb}).
+In this section, we construct Kolyvagin's derivative class starting from our Euler system and formulate the ``finite-singular comparison equalities'' (Theorem \ref{fsc} and \ref{cheb}).
 Our assumption is that $M$ is power of $p$.
-Note that if $M$ is prime to $p$, similar relations are proved by Oukhaba and S.Vigui$\acute{{\rm e}}$ in \cite{OS}.
+Note that if $M$ is prime to $p$, similar relations are proved by H.Oukhaba and S.Vigui$\acute{{\rm e}}$ in \cite{OS}.